sufius/material-ui-country-flags/README.md

 material-ui-country-flags
 =========================

 Library with country flag icons for [Material-UI](http://www.material-ui.com/#/).
 Initially created for use in [Isomorphic Material Relay Starter Kit (IMRSK)](https://github.com/codefoundries/isomorphic-material-relay-starter-kit) by [Code Foundries](http://codefoundries.com/).
+The boilerplate for the npm package is from [insin/templates/react-module/](https://github.com/insin/templates/tree/master/react-module).

 ## Installation